SkyeUwU/CunnyBot/README.md

    guro vore scat gore pee scat
    ```

 5. Create a file named `configs.js` and paste the text bellow.
-(Optional: edit the variables inside it with the ones you like).
+(Optional: edit the variables inside it with the ones you like):

    ```
    module.exports = {